 Your Refurbishment Project

-The second one is setting up an alert.
+- The second one is setting up the alerts.

 Let's focus on the listings initially and go into the alert side of things in a second.
 So, there are three areas that we're looking at.
 We're looking at the number of properties, the photos that are listed, the external photos in the listing and, of course, the description.
 We have to take each one of these individually.